dhextras/google_review_reporter/README.md

 `cred/selected_profiles.json` - for browser automation
 `cred/selected_phones.json` - for mobile automation

-> Create this file or copy the example file. if you wanna select the profiles you want the automation to use
+> Create this file or copy the example file. if you wanna select the profiles you want the automation to use - Skip this if you wanna use all of em

 - Example:
    ```json